ahoxus/ahoxus.github.io/index.md

 # what?

+yes, you, who might be willing to read and understand everything below. even giving feedback is plenty of participation at this stage! it's also s great exercise for your brain... 😘

+in fact, we're making weekly [updates](/updates) in a very transparent manner (by "very", i mean "messy") using [**pioneer**](/). if you are reading this and coming from [pioneer](/pioneer), by all means, please [read that](/pioneer) first!

+# still... what?!

-in practice, we're going to live in trailers in a piece of land with trees and away from the cities or buildings. and cultivate the land to have better water and nature than before we arrived. without completely forgetting some basic and cheap conveniences, like a hot shower (solar heated) and internet.
+in practice: we're going to live in trailers in a piece of land with trees, away from the cities or buildings. and cultivate the land to have better water and nature than before we arrived. without completely forgetting some basic and cheap conveniences, like a hot shower (solar heated) and the internet.

 ![first caravan]({{ page.image }})